marijnh/style-mod/README.md

 # style-module

-Minimal CSS module shim with first-class sets of classes and a mechanism for extending such a set.
+Minimal CSS module shim for generating CSS rules and anonymouse class names for sets of style declarations and attaching such a set to a document or shadow root.

 Using it would look something like this: